The Report Page

 After they are created, all reports are "unpublished" by default, which will be indicated by a grey pill in the "status" field.

-To publish a report, select the icon in the top right and switch from "unpublished" to "published".
+Select the icon in the top right and switch from "unpublished" to "published".
 A unique URL will be provided, which can be accessed by anyone with the link.
 By "unpublishing" the report again, the link will no longer function.

 Published reports must have a fixed time range (ie, both a start and end date), reports with relative date ranges, such as "the last 7 days" cannot be made public.